Answered By: Mary Ann Cullen Last Updated: May 31, 2019 Views: 1392

 PDF Full Text and EPUB Full text both open the book on the computer or electronic device for you to use on the spot.
 The book is not stored on the computer/device.

-- Software required: PDFs and epubs will usually open in the software available on your Internet browser; no special software is needed
+- Software required: PDFs and EPUBs will usually open in the software available on your Internet browser; no special software is needed

 - Checkout period: For items with a limited number of users, when you close the e-book, then the e-book is available for someone else to use within a few minutes.
 These e-books will automatically close after a period of inactivity, freeing them for use by someone else.

-"Download This eBook (Offline)" is handy if you need to access the e-book away from an Internet connection.
+"Download" an ebook is handy if you need to access the e-book away from an Internet connection.
 The book will store to the computer or mobile device for a particular number of days; after the checkout period, the file will no longer be accessible.
 Books may be available in pdf or epub or both, depending on the book.